mrumiker/chat-app/README.md

 ## Features

-**Start Screen** where you can choose a username and a custom background color **Chat Screen** where you can send chat messages to friends, photos (from your camera or your media gallery), or a map of your location
+**Start Screen** where you can choose a username and a custom background color.

+**Chat Screen** where you can send chat messages to friends, photos (from your camera or your media gallery), or a map of your location.

-Stores your messages in Google Firebase cloud storage When offline, you can still see your messages, thanks to async storage _Chatterbox will ask for your permission before accessing your device's hardware or your photos._
+Stores your messages in Google Firebase cloud storage.

+When offline, you can still see your messages, thanks to async storage.

+_Chatterbox will ask for your permission before accessing your device's hardware or your photos._

 ## Setup